 for the following to help prevent falls:

-- If you’re in a hospital bed the side rails may need to be kept up.
-Ask your caregiver to lock the brakes on
+- If you are in a hospital bed the side rails may need to be kept up.
+Ask your caregiver to lock the brakes

-your bed.
-And, if needed, call for help to get out of bed.
+on your bed.
+If needed, call for help to get out of bed.

-- Make sure throw rugs and floors aren’t slippery.
+- Make sure throw rugs and floors are not slippery.
 Keep the floor clear of clutter.

 - Use shoes that give good support and are not slippery.

 - Use a walker, cane or wheelchair if needed and learn how to use them correctly.

 - Eyeglasses or a change in eyeglasses may help, as poor vision can contribute to falls.